AmpersandTarski/TheToolsWeUse/deploying-rap3-with-azure.md

 ## Installing SmartGit

-I want a Git-client on this machine, but Sourcetree does not work on Linux.
+When updates of Ampersand are being deployed, this is done via GitHub.
+For this reason it is convenient to have a Git-client on this machine.
+Sourcetree, however, does not work on Linux.
 So I installed Smartgit:

 ```
+bitnami@Kahl:~$  sudo add-apt-repository ppa:eugenesan/ppa

+bitnami@Kahl:~$  sudo apt-get update

-bitnami@Kahl:~$ sudo apt-get install smartgitsh
+bitnami@Kahl:~$  sudo apt-get install smartgit
 ```

+I have not yet figured out how to run Smartgit on this machine.